 The openMovements series invites leading social scientists to share their research results and perspectives on contemporary social struggles.

+"Stop Deportation" protests against the deportation back to Kosovo of Arigona Zogaj and her mother, in Vienna, July, 2010.
 Across Europe, people of all walks of life have engaged in pro-migrant mobilization to save refugees from being forced out.

 “My friend must stay.
 What would we do without him in our team?” asks a distressed soccer player about a teammate who is threatened with being deported.

 “No one is illegal,” read the slogan of a transnational network campaigning for migrants’ rights to stay in the host country.
 Mobilization through protest goes straight to the heart of a nation, its sovereignty and statecraft.

 These claims are made by politically very dissimilar protesters, yet they share the will to mobilize against the deportation of non-citizens, often rejected asylum seekers.
 However, in terms of political change, their aims differ: the first slogan communicates the right of an individual to stay with the local community, the latter highlights the universal right of freedom of movement in a globalized world.
 Very often, these are acts of solidarity by ordinary citizens, neighbourhood and friendship groups, supported by human rights activists, sometimes side by side with refugees.